TKafoe/TKafoe/README.md

 ---

-### ❔ Quib
-Quiz Android app developed using Flutter as the mobile framework, Django as REST API, and Postgresql for data storage.
-We use Heroku to host the project.
-However, it has yet to be released live and it is currently in beta testing.

----

 ### Glow 2021 - The Cycle of Light
 The Cycle of Light was an art installation that visualizes light exposures between three occupations (doctor, farmer and office worker).
 I participated in this project as a light programmer.
 Syncing the lights to the sound track using DMX, Art-Net, C++, Arduino and midi-triggering to ensure the lighting effects are triggered at the exact time they should.